SHENRMARKDOWN/CSCI-5609-Final-Project/README.md

 - **Drag on the timeline strip** at the bottom to define a year window and compare your selected state against the national average.

 #### VIS 3 · Detail Line Chart — Mississippi Baseline
 The view switches to a **detailed line chart** focused entirely on Mississippi.
 A single overall mortality line is shown first as a clean reference baseline.
+Following visualizations will appear on the chart by scrolling:

 - Lines for overall, male, and female mortality within the 35–64 age group are added one by one.
-Watch whether the male and female trends separate or converge over time.

-- The sex lines are removed and the chart resets to the overall 35–64 baseline, preparing for the racial subgroup comparison.

 - Racial subgroup lines are revealed one by one.

 - Five counties in Mississippi are highlighted one by one against the state average: **Bolivar, Leflore, Humphreys, Hinds, and Sunflower**.
 These were selected because they reveal the most meaningful variation within the state.

 Hover over any line to keep it emphasized while the others fade.
 This lets you focus on one comparison at a time.

 ---

 ### Part 2 — User-Driven Dashboard (Step 14+)